iterative/dvc.org/content/docs/studio/user-guide/model-registry/remove-a-model-or-its-details.md

 </p>

 <admon type="tip">
-To remove all of a project's models from Iterative Studio without deprecating them, you can simply delete the project.
+To remove all of a project's models from DVC Studio without deprecating them, you can simply delete the project.
 </admon>

 <admon type="info">